 The area around the Helford River is part of an Area of Outstanding Natural Beauty that extends from The Lizard.

-There are 33 regions in England designated Areas Of Outstanding Natural Beauty (AONB) many of which were created at the same time as the National Parks.
+There are 33 designated National Landscape regions in England many of which were created at the same time as the National Parks.
 In fact the AONB status is very similar to that of National Parks.

-There is a single Cornwall AONB which was established in 1959 and is itself subdivided into 12 sections.
+A single Cornwall Area of Outstanding Natural Beauty (AONB) was established in 1959 and is itself subdivided into 12 sections.
 11 of these are stretches of the coastline and the 12th is Bodmin Moor.
+In 2023, the AONBs in England and Wales were renamed National Landscapes to better reflect the similarity in their status to National Parks.

 Electric fences are typically powered from a low voltage source such as a car battery which charges a capacitor to release a periodic pulse of high voltage electricity.
 This is often audible as a quiet "crack" which is a good indicator that a fence is powered.
 As with the high-voltage shock caused by static electricity, the current is not high enough to cause serious injury but touching an electric fence is nevertheless unpleasant.
 If you are answering the call of nature in the vicinity of an electric fence, be mindful of the conductivity of electrolyte solutions!